 Founded in 1969, CCHD follows the pastoral strategy of empowerment of the poor through a methodology of participation and education for justice, leading towards solidarity between poor and non-poor.
 This is a stance impelled by the Church’s biblical tradition, modern Catholic Social Teaching, and the pervasive presence of poverty in the United States.
 This ministry of justice is rooted in our baptism and faith commitment.

-The CCHD Local Committee and the CCHD national office have created some excellent parish resources to help promote the collection, including homily helpers, bulletin announcements, colorful flyers and the CCHD video (above) highlighting some local projects funded by CCHD.
-Please go to the links below to access these resources.
+The CCHD Local Committee and the CCHD national office have created some excellent parish resources to help promote the collection, including homily helpers, bulletin announcements, colorful flyers and the CCHD video highlighting some local projects funded by CCHD.
+Except for the CCHD video, which can be found near the top of this page, please go to the links below to access these resources.

 Donate to CCHD